onera/MOLA/CONTRIBUTING.md

 :warning: Before pushing a development, you must be sure that it is compatible with ![MOLA licence](LICENSE), and above all **check that it can be disseminated freely**.

 After `commit` + `push`, request a merge towards `master` branch using GitLab's web interface.
+The merge-request allows reviewing your development, discussing and possibly requesting modifications.
+In this case, you may fix the issue, commit again and push again your branch on GitLab.
+The merge-request will be automatically updated.

-You will be automatically notified by e-mail once MOLA's maintainer has integrated your contribution.
+You will be automatically notified by e-mail once MOLA maintainer has integrated your contribution.

 You can update your own branch sources using master's branch with: